cruftyoldsysadmin/documentation/CommandLineInterface.md

 **Arguments:**

-The DID of a agent that created the template
+The DID of a user that created the template
 >-d, --did \<did\>

 The ID of the template